learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 ![alt text](https://i.imgur.com/X4QR5en.png "The Emotional Journey of Creating Anything Great")

-1. The first point we want share with you is that it is normal to feel the weight of Phase 1 (and the entire program) on your shoulders, you will not be alone in however you will be feeling.
+1. The first point we want share with you is that it is normal to feel the weight of Phase 1 (and the entire program) on your shoulders &mdash; you will not be alone in however you will be feeling.
 Many students are actively going through the same thing.
 Lean on each other!
 We encourage you to find others at the same place in the course as you and make time to work together towards your shared goals.